tcompart/webapp/README.md

 webapp
 ======

-Pure javascript client server architecture with meteor
+Pure javascript client server architecture

+- nodejs for the server
+- angularjs for the client